 To evaluate scaling using clustering, consult the LoadMaster Clustering documentation.

 Within the KEMP 360 application delivery fabric, ADC instances may be deployed, managed, and licensed across multiple hypervisors and clouds from a single KEMP 360 Central providing a single unified view of all ADC resources regardless of location.

 A quick way to evaluate this multi-platform support is to deploy a LoadMaster instance on desktop-based hypervisor or on a public cloud such as Azure or AWS.
 When deploying on cloud platforms, the LoadMaster instance is behind a network address translation (NAT) and has a public IP and a private IP.
 Use the Public IP when adding the LoadMaster instance to KEMP 360 Central.

 Within KEMP 360 Central, all ADC resources, across all platforms, are available and may be monitored and managed.

 A key to flexible application delivery is the ability to move (or clone) services between ADCs.
-KEMP 360 Central can take a virtual service configuration for an application and move it to another ADC.
-To move (or clone) a virtual service, select the source service and click the Move icon:
+KEMP 360 Central can take a Virtual Service configuration for an application and move it to another ADC.
+To move (or clone) a Virtual Service, follow these steps: